 The sales tax is imposed on gross receipts from the retail sale, lease, or rental price of tangible personal property, digital property, and certain services in Kentucky.
-The use tax is imposed on the storage, use, or other consumption of tangible personal property, digital property, and extended warranty services in Kentucky, measured by the purchase price.
+The use tax is imposed on the storage, use, or other consumption of tangible personal property, digital property, extended warranty services, and other enumerated services in Kentucky, measured by the purchase price.

 The tax must normally be reported and remitted on a monthly basis.
 In some cases, the taxpayer may be permitted to file on a quarterly or annual basis.
 For most taxpayers, the tax return and payment of the tax liability are due on the twentieth day of the month following the close of the tax period.
 Large taxpayers must file monthly returns and include an estimate of the first fifteen days of the following calendar month.
-The return is due on the twenty-fifth day following the close of the calendar period.
-The Department of Revenue notifies taxpayers required to file on this alternate basis of their obligation.
+The return for accelerated filers is due on the twenty-fifth day following the close of the calendar period.
+The Department of Revenue notifies taxpayers required to file on this alternate basis of their obligation to file an accelerated return.

-Kentucky's first entry into the sales tax field occurred in 1934 when the General Assembly enacted a tax of three percent on general retail gross receipts.
+Kentucky's first entry into the sales tax field occurred in 1934 when the General Assembly enacted a tax of 3 percent on general retail gross receipts.
 The tax was subsequently repealed by the 1936 General Assembly.

-Kentucky again enacted a sales and use tax effective on July 1, 1960, at the same rate of three percent on general retail gross receipts.
-That rate stood until 1968 when the rate was raised to five percent.
-The rate was subsequently changed in 1990 to six percent, where it stands today.
+Kentucky again enacted a sales and use tax effective on July 1, 1960, at the same rate of 3 percent on general retail gross receipts.
+That rate stood until 1968 when the rate was raised to 5 percent.
+The rate was subsequently changed in 1990 to 6 percent, where it stands today.

 The sales tax is imposed upon all retailers for the privilege of making retail sales of tangible personal property, digital property, and selected services in Kentucky.
-The retailer must pass the tax along to the consumer as a separate charge.
-The use tax is imposed on the storage, use, or other consumption of tangible personal property, digital property, and extended warranty services in Kentucky.
+Except in very rare cases, the retailer must pass the tax along to the consumer as a separate charge.
+The use tax is imposed on the storage, use, or other consumption of tangible personal property, digital property, extended warranty services, and other enumerated services in Kentucky.
 Tangible personal property, digital property, and services subject to Kentucky sales tax are not subject to the use tax.

 From its inception in 1960 until 1986, the sales and use tax was the most productive tax in the General Fund.
-In 1986, it was surpassed by the individual income tax and continues to be the second most productive today in terms of nominal dollars.
-Receipts for FY21 totaled \$5,407.4 million.
-This tax represented 42.2 percent of total General Fund revenues in FY21.
+In 1986, it was surpassed by the individual income tax until FY24, when the sales and use tax is estimated to once again become the most productive General Fund revenue source in terms of nominal dollars due to the reduction of the individual income tax rate.
+Receipts for FY23 totaled \$5,576.3 million.
+The sales and use tax represented 36.8 percent of total General Fund revenues in FY23.

-Recent legislative actions related to the sales and use taxes include multiple changes enacted to tax online transactions.
+Recent legislative actions related to the sales and use taxes have been enacted to broaden the base, in particular, additional services and online transactions have been added to the base in growing recognition of the change in consumer consumption patterns.
 Remote retailers became subject to the sales tax in July 2018.
 Marketplace providers were brought into the sales tax base in July 2019.
-In FY20, the combination of these online entities contributed \$166.4 million to the sales tax receipts.
-In FY2021, tax receipts from online transactions remote retailers or marketplace providers increased to over \$265.6 million, or roughly 5.8 percent of the aggregate sales tax collections.
+The receipts from these categories totaled \$265.9 million in FY 2022 and \$321.7 million in FY 2023.